 I have a confession to make.
 I am a man, and I buy used clothing online.
-This might not strike you as odd (it shouldn’t if you’re an aspiring reseller), but the majority of people we meet are surprised to find out that not only does used clothing sell extremely well online, men’s clothing is typically worth more than women’s clothing!
+This might not strike you as odd (it shouldn’t, if you’re an aspiring reseller), but the majority of people we meet are surprised to find out that not only does used clothing sell extremely well online, but that most of the top selling clothing brands on eBay are men’s!
 But wait, isn’t it women that love shopping?
 Well, yes…maybe.
 That is, there are a lot of women that DO love shopping.
 Couple that with the fact that most clothing resellers are women, and you end up with an eBay marketplace that literally has 10x the amount of women’s clothes as men’s clothes listed.
 Even with the massive influx of new sellers, if I want to buy a pair of used Levi’s in my size (511s, 34×36, preferably black) there are currently only 3 used options available and the cheapest is $25.50!

 We recommend that new eBay sellers start by selling things they have around their home, but once that source of inventory is exhausted, clothing is typically a good first step into the world of buying for resale.
 Why clothing, you ask?
 Well:

 - It’s ubiquitous.
 Clothing is everywhere and everyone needs clothing.
 You would think that this would mean the market is saturated, but that is far from true.
 The more people there are, the more unique tastes exist, and the more likely it is that there is a buyer out there who wants your specific piece of thrift store-found clothing.

 - Clothing is easy to store.
 Our first storage unit was 10 feet x 15 feet.
 In addition to storing a ton of personal belongings in it (we had a tiny apartment at the time), we stored almost 1,000 items of clothing there.
 Unlike hardgoods, clothing is relatively uniform in size and shape once it’s folded, and can easily be stored in baskets or totes.